MS Logo for Website Transparent

 Sincerely,

-Sarah Oliver, Museum Preschool Director
+Sarah Oliver, Museum School Director

-As the Museum Preschool Assistant Director, I have the opportunity to be an integral part of the everyday interactions with the children and families of Museum School.
-I have faithfully served as a 3-year-old teacher in the Rabbit Room for over 17 years, and it was a privilege to have both of my daughters attend Museum School.
+As the Museum School Associate Director, I have the opportunity to be an integral part of the everyday interactions with the children and families of Museum School.
+I have faithfully served as a teacher in the Turtle and Frog Rooms for over 5 years, and it was a privilege to have my son attend Museum School.
 I enjoy sharing my appreciation for nature and the world around us with our Museum School families.
 I am passionate about the learning that takes place in our classrooms; our lessons are supported by our rich teaching collection of live animals, science specimens, and history artifacts.
-Museum School has a very special place in my heart, and I am thankful for the role it plays in our community.
-I look forward to welcoming you and your family into our school.

 Sincerely,